-But even with effective, local Iteration Execution, teams are part of a larger purpose, which is optimizing program execution, one of the four Core Values of SAFe.
-To achieve this, teams operate in the context of the Agile Release Train (ART), which coordinates teams toward agreed-to Team and Program PI Objectives.
-All teams use the same iteration cadence and duration to allow their work to be synchronized for integration, evaluation, and demonstration by the team during the Team Demo and the System Demo.
+But even with good, local execution, teams are part of a larger purpose, which is optimizing program execution—one of the four Core Values of SAFe.
+Agile teams operate in the context of the ART, which guides teams toward the agreed-to Team and Program PI Objectives.
+All teams apply the same iteration cadence and duration to synchronize their work for integration, evaluation, and demonstration during the iteration review and system demo.

-- Program execution: working together as an ART to achieve program PI objectives
+- Program execution – working together as an ART to achieve program PI objectives